FrancescoXX/dailydev/fortnight_of_articles.md

 ## To Participate In This Challenge:
 - You must have the daily dev extension on your browser,check https://daily.dev/ to download the extension
 - You must create an account with daily dev and must have your feed filtered based on your tech niche
-- You’re to use a Twitter thread tagging @dailydotdev, @toby_solutions and @DSCUnilag to log your progress everyday.
+- You’re to use a Twitter thread tagging @dailydotdev, @toby_solutions and @DSCUnilag to log your progress everyday using the hashtag #14DaysOfdailydev
 - In each daily tweet, you must include your daily dev username and a link to your daily dev profile